 Please note, this guide is not a substitute for legal advice, nor does this checklist determine if your sweepstakes is in compliance with all applicable local, state, and federal laws.
 We strongly suggest consulting with our legal services to draft and review your official rules and policies before launching a promotion.

-Sweepstakes Legal Checklist
+Sweepstakes Legal Requirements

 1. Official Rules

 Official Rules layout the compliance of your entire promotion – this set of rules must align with local, state, and federal laws.
 While there are many templates available online to draft your own rules, we advise a proper legal consultation to ensure full compliance.

 Many brands, marketers, and agencies make the mistake of selecting easy-to-use sweepstakes software to manage their promotions, often forgetting to include a proper set of rules.
 Be sure to avoid this, and consider a full-service option from a sweepstakes management company.